 NetSuite was cofounded in 1998 by Evan Goldberg, an entrepreneur and early Oracle employee, and Oracle founder Larry Ellison.
 Goldberg approached Ellison with an idea for a new venture after struggling to find a single system on which to run a previous business he had started.
 The resulting company, NetSuite, was a pioneer of the SaaS model and went public in 2007.

 While the software products are close in age, NetSuite boasts a much larger customer base and an expansive global footprint.
-It has more than customers in 200-plus countries and territories.
-Intacct has roughly 24,000 customers, mostly in North America.
-It also has operations in Australia, South Africa, and the United Kingdom, but little support for businesses with non-English speakers.
+It has more than customers in 219 countries and territories.
+Intacct has about 24,000 customers, mostly in North America.
+It also has operations in Australia, South Africa, and the United Kingdom, but limited support for businesses with non-English speakers.

 Video: NetSuite vs. Intacct